DarkGhostHunter/Transbanker/README.md

 ## Redirection

 This package registers the `transbank::webpay-redirect` for instant redirection to Webpay.
-When creating a Webpay Plus or Webpay Oneclick transaction, you can redirect the user instantly to the payment gateway in your controllers:
+When creating a Webpay Plus or Webpay Oneclick transaction, you can redirect the user instantly to the payment gateway inside your controllers:

 ```php
 <?